Members & Roles

 - Click Invite Member.

-- Enter the invitee’s email and pick their role.
+- Enter the invitee’s email and pick the role (

 The invitee receives an email with a link valid for 7 days.
-Clicking it lands them on a sign-up page (or sign-in page if they already have a Vygl account) and adds them to the org with the chosen role.
+Clicking it lands them on a sign-up or sign-in page and adds them to the org with the chosen role.

 Changing a role